cncf/tag-app-delivery/operator-wg/whitepaper-public-comment/README.md

     framework like Operator-SDK to save yourself time with this and get a suite of tooling to ease development and testing. \[3\]

--   Design an Operator in such a way that application instance continues to run unaffected and effectively even if the Operator is stopped or removed.
+-   Design an Operator in such a way that the application instance continues to run unaffected and effectively even if the Operator is stopped or removed.